Rainbow Boa Care Sheet

 Rainbow Boa Lighting and Temperature

-When it comes to Reptile Heating & Lighting for the Rainbow Boa, the ideal temperatures for rainbow boas are a night time low of mid to low 70’s Fahrenheit and a day time high in the mid to high 80’s F. A thermal gradient is also recommended.
+When it comes to Reptile Heating & Lighting for the Rainbow Boa, the ideal temperatures for rainbow boas are a night time low of mid to low 70’s Fahrenheit and a day time high in the low 80s F. High humidity is essential for Rainbow Boas.
+Daily misting should be used to maintain humidity between 75-90 percent for adults and 95 to 100 percent humidity for neonates without the substrate being wet.
+A thermal gradient is also recommended.
 This is easy to achieve by using Zilla heat pads, and or overhead lighting or snake heat lamps such as the Solar Glo All in One Reptile Lamp, or radiant heat panels.
 Subspecies such as Brazilian rainbow (E.C.
 Cenchria) are more sensitive to higher temperatures and should never be in prolonged temperatures over 90 F (unless being a gravid female).
 Colombian rainbow boas (E.C Maurus) tend to have a higher tolerance for both higher daytime temperatures, and lower night time temperatures, thus making this subspecies slightly easier to keep than the Brazilian.
 I strongly recommend using a thermostat to regulate proper temperatures, such as a Zilla Terrarium Heat & Habitat Lighting Controller for Reptiles.
 By using a thermostat you can ensure that your enclosure will never be too hot, or too cold, and has proven to be an important tool to create optimal breeding conditions.

 The key to have your rainbow boa “glow” is light.
 A low wattage fluorescent light mounted overhead will provide a beautiful rainbow display to your snake.
 Rainbow boas are primarily nocturnal, so you will want to make sure your ambient lights turn off for a night cycle of 8-12 hours using Zoo Med's Repticare Day Night Reptile Timer.
 Ambient lighting is also important for any live plants you might use to decorate your terrarium.